-is a book by Nevil Shute that explores the aftermath of a nuclear war that wiped out all life in the northern hemisphere.
+On the Beach is a 1957 novel by Nevil Shute that explores the aftermath of a nuclear war that wiped out all life in the northern hemisphere.
 The southern hemisphere was left untouched by the bombs, but not the fallout: each year more radioactive material is moved south by seasonal winds, and as the fallout accumulates, life slowly dies off, latitude by crawling latitude.

 Tropes featured in the book or movie include:

-- Apocalypse Anarchy: At the end, people were just taking stuff from stores.
+- Apocalypse Anarchy: Somewhat downplayed.
+The society never really disintegrates, but at the end, people were just taking stuff from stores.
 Also, hosting a lethal car race.

-- Better to Die than Be Killed: The Cyanide Capsules.
+- Better to Die than Be Killed: The cyanide pills.
 Depending on personal convictions not everyone takes them, and some commit suicide in other ways.

 - Cyanide Pill: The Australian government provides cyanide pills to its citizens so that they need not die slowly of radiation poisoning.